-The Self Directed Volunteer (SDV) Network™ is your community for training, tips, tools, and on-going support to develop, grow, and sustain effective self directed teams.
-It is also a great place to promote your projects, events, and share your successes.
+The Self Directed Volunteer (SDV) Network™ is your community for all support, training, tips, and tools you need to develop, grow, and sustain effective Self Directed Volunteer Teams.

 What is a Self Directed Volunteer Team™?